In the guide

 - bleeding (of pinpoint size) in the membranes of the mouth and eyes

-- slower onset of death than the lung form, occurring four to eight days after the fever has started
+- death comes later than in the lung form, occurring four to eight days after the fever has started

 - lower death rate than the lung form

-The mixed form is characterised by signs of both the above forms of the disease.
+The mixed form is characterised by signs of both the lung and heart forms of the disease.

 The mildest 'fever' form is characterised by fever without other clinical signs and has the lowest death rate.